-Figure 6.
-The vacuum system design of the combined XRF/XPS surface analysis system.

-When the measurement is proceeded, the chambers should keep in ultra-high vacuum environment with the pressure of the loadlock chamber of 10-5 Pa and UHV analysis chamber (main chamber) of 10-7 Pa.
-The design of vacuum system is showed in Figure 6: The load lock chamber and a main chamber are connected by a gate-valve.
-The turbo molecular pumps are mounted on both chambers and connected to a root pump.
-An ionization gauge and Pirani gauge are used to monitor the pressure in both chambers.
-As a buffer of the main chamber, the load lock chamber supposed to be evacuated and re-filled usually.
-An angled valve with soft pump is used to avoid the diffusion ofdust and particles in the load lock chamber.
-The load lock chamber will be filled with nitrogen before open the chamber.
-Moreover, in order to avoid the window on the chamber being damaged by the high pressure of nitrogen, a buffer volume is connected between the source of nitrogen and the load lock chamber.
-For keeping the pressure of the main chamber of 10-7 Pa, except turbo molecular pump, an ion pump is also used.
-And a residual gas analyser (RGA) is used to analyze the residual pressure in the main chamber.
+When the measurement is underway, the chambers should be maintained in an ultra-high-vacuum environment with the pressure of the load-lock chamber at 10-5 Pa and the UHV-analysis chamber (main chamber) at 10-7 Pa.
+The design of the vacuum system is shown in Figure 6.
+The load-lock chamber and main chamber are connected by a gate valve, the turbo molecular pumps are mounted on both chambers and connected to a root pump and an ionisation gauge and Pirani gauge are used to monitor the pressure in both chambers.
+As a buffer to the main chamber, the load-lock chamber should be evacuated and re-filled regularly.
+An angled valve with a soft pump is used to avoid the diffusion of dust and particles in the load-lock chamber; the load-lock chamber will be filled with nitrogen before being opened.
+Moreover, in order to avoid the window on the chamber being damaged by the high pressure of the nitrogen, a buffer volume is connected between the source of the nitrogen and the load-lock chamber.
+To maintain the pressure of the main chamber at 10-7 Pa, except when using a turbo molecular pump, an ion pump is also used, and a residual-gas analyser (RGA) is used to analyse the residual pressure in the main chamber.

-In addition, for the preparation of the XRF measurement, the response function and detector efficiency of the SDD has been calibrated in the energy range from 100 eV to 1850 eV [25].
-The response function of the SDD is measured by changing the energy of the incident beam from the monochromatized synchrotron radiation and will be used to be convoluted with the theoretical model of bremsstrahlung and resonant Raman scattering [26].
-To quantify the mass deposition of oxygen of the five SiO2 reference samples with thickness ranging from 2 nm to 10 nm, the samples were measured in PTB’s laboratory at the for synchrotron radiation BESSY II in Berlin.
-The monochromatized synchrotron radiation of 684 eV photon energy was used to irradiate the sample.
-With the calibrated photodiode and SDD to collect the signal of incident beam and the fluorescence.
-The mass deposition of the oxygen can be directly determined.
+In addition, for the preparation of the XRF measurement, the response function and detector efficiency of the SDD has been calibrated in the energy range of 100 eV to 1850 eV [25].
+The response function of the SDD is measured by changing the energy of the incident beam from monochromatised synchrotron radiation and will be convoluted with the theoretical bremsstrahlung and resonant Raman scattering models [26].
+To quantify the mass deposition of oxygen on the five SiO2 reference samples with thicknesses ranging from 2 nm to 10 nm, the samples were measured in PTB’s laboratory at the BESSY II in Berlin for synchrotron radiation.
+Monochromatised synchrotron radiation at 684 eV photon energy was used to irradiate the sample.
+With the calibrated photodiode and SDD to collect the signal of the incident beam and fluorescence, the mass deposition of the oxygen can be directly determined.

 Conclusion and FUTURE WORK